Profile information

 [Please only contact us if you are certain of your travel plans and will be volunteering within the next two months]

-We need general help with farming (machete and hoe work) and kitchen work (cooking and cleaning ).
+We need light help with gardening, plus keeping an eye on our aninals, as well as some .cooking and cleaning .
 You should be able to lift at least 45 lb.
-We have particular need for help during the coffee harvest (July-August).
-We also expect workers to help with trail maintenance and general maintenance of the facility.
-We expect you to cook 1 meal per day.
-Work is 5 hours per day and you are of course free to travel or explore the region on the weekends.
-If you are here when we have guest we will ask that you assist with general tasks such as harvesting food from the farm and translating guided walks.
+We have particular need for help during the coffee harvest (July-August). .
+We expect you to cook at least 1 meal per day.
+Work is 2 to 4 hours per day and you are of course free to travel or explore the region during some of your stay, as long as you let us know ahead of time

 One possible alternative to this routine would be involvement with conservation work with local communities - depending on skillset/language ability.